MicrosoftDocs/dynamics-365-intelligent-order-management/topics/orchestration-flows.md

 ## Orchestration types

 Orchestration types control which actions and elements can be used to define the orchestration flow.
 One orchestration type is currently supported out-of-the-box.
-Additional orchestration types will be released over time.
+More orchestration types will be released over time.

 | Type            | Purpose                                                                                                        |
 |---------------------|--------------------------------------------------------------------------------------------------------------------|